Fall-2022-CodePath-Android-Team-26/TechPrep/README.md

 ### Description

-Mobile App for preparing for techinical interviews with multiple choice style programming questions
+Mobile App for preparing for technical interviews with multiple choice style programming questions

 **Motivations:** Practicing something like Leetcode.com on a mobile phone is not fun.
 We've tried it.
 Our goal is to allow programmers to improve their programming knowledge and problem solving via reading code on the go.